Chapter 1 History and Research Methods

 Even though there are serious limitations to correlational and quasi-experimental research, they are not poor cousins to experiments and longitudinal designs.
 In addition to selecting a method that is appropriate to the question, many practical concerns may influence the decision to use one method over another.
 One of these factors is simply resource availability—how much time and money do you have to invest in the research?
 (Tip: If you’re doing a senior honor’s thesis, do not embark on a lengthy longitudinal study unless you are prepared to delay graduation!)
 Often, we survey people even though it would be more precise—but much more difficult—to track them longitudinally.
 Especially in the case of exploratory research, it may make sense to opt for a cheaper and faster method first.
 Then, if results from the initial study are promising, the researcher can follow up with a more intensive method.

 Beyond these practical concerns, another consideration in selecting a research design is the ethics of the study.
-For example, in cases of brain injury or other neurological abnormalities, it would be unethical for researchers to inflict these impairments on healthy participants.
-Nonetheless, studying people with these injuries can provide great insight into human psychology (e.g., if we learn that damage to a particular region of the brain interferes with emotions, we may be able to develop treatments for emotional irregularities).
-In addition to brain injuries, there are numerous other areas of research that could be useful in understanding the human mind but which pose challenges to a true experimental design—such as the experiences of war, long-term isolation, abusive parenting, or prolonged drug use.
+For example, in cases of brain injury or other neurological conditions, it would be unethical for researchers to inflict these impairments on healthy participants.
+Nonetheless, studying people with these conditions can provide great insight into cognitive processes (e.g., if we learn that damage to a particular region of the brain interferes with working memory, we may be able to develop interventions for memory difficulties).
+In addition to brain injuries, there are numerous other areas of cognitive research that could be useful in understanding the human mind but which pose challenges to a true experimental design—such as the effects of chronic stress on attention, long-term sleep deprivation on decision-making, or the impact of aging on cognitive abilities.
 However, none of these are conditions we could ethically experimentally manipulate and randomly assign people to.
 Therefore, ethical considerations are another crucial factor in determining an appropriate research design.

 Key Takeaways